 8 Great Daytrips to Escape the Phoenix Heat

-Phoenix is more of a place you visit for the unique desert scenery not found anywhere else in the world.
-Unfortunately, exploring the majestic Sonoran Desert, which is by far the best thing to do in Phoenix, is basically impossible the entire summer season due to heat exhaustion, as well as dehydration concerns.
+Phoenix is more of a place you visit to explore the unique desert scenery not found anywhere else in the world.
+Unfortunately, exploring the majestic Sonoran Desert, which is by far the best thing to do in Phoenix, is basically off limits the entire summer season due to heat exhaustion and dehydration concern.
 Extremely low humidity, 110+ degree temps for months on end, and relentless sunshine really are not the best conditions for any type of outdoor activity.
 Therefore you have 2 options: stay inside all day or set your alarm super early to get out on the trails before the real heat starts.

 Because the altitude is a bit higher (4300 ft), the temps are slightly cooler in the summer, on average only reaching the mid-upper 90’s or so and much cooler in the morning (60’s & 70’s are the norm).
 While this may still seem pretty hot, compared to 115+, it feels drastically cooler.
 Take a drive along Oak Creek Canyon where the elevation slowly climbs 3000 feet over the course of 14 miles.
 It’s much cooler in the canyon, and more importantly, very shady with all the leafy trees.
 Near the end of the drive, near Flagstaff, the altitude climbs up to 7000 feet, the temp drops even more, and the landscape transforms into lush pine covered forests.

-For more great views, simply head over to any Sedona restaurant -most of which have shady patios facing the red rocks.
+For more great views, simply head over to any Sedona restaurant -most of which offer shady patios facing the red rocks.
 Check out my list of the top restaurants in Sedona.

 You will also want to make time for a visit to the Chapel of the Holy Cross, a gorgeous Roman Catholic church designed by a student of Frank Lloyd Wright.
-This church really is unique as it was built between 2 rock formations – the overlook here is home to perhaps the most jaw dropping views of all.
+This church really is unique as it was built between 2 rock formations.
+From the overlook, you will enjoy jaw dropping views of the red rocks.
 It’s no surprise that this was rated as one of the top 7 man made wonders in Arizona.
 In a state with many wonders, this says a lot.

 Sedona is also well-known for its’ strong New Age community, so there’s lot to do in the way of New age shops, psychic readings, spiritual healing, aura reading, etc. – if that’s your thing.
 If you are into mystery & the supernatural, a night tour of Bell Rock – rumored to be a UFO sighting hotspot – is an interesting evening activity.
 You will also want to check out one of Sedona’s vortex sites.
-Vortex sites are believed to be areas of intense natural positive energy where visitors claim to feel rejuvenated or healed of various ailments.
+Vortex sites reportedly possess intense natural positive energy.
+Visitors claim to feel rejuvenated or healed of various ailments when in the presence of these sites.
 The whole Sedona area is considered to be an energy vortex, with some sites stronger than others, particularly Boynton Canyon (my personal favorite), Airport Mesa, Cathedral Rock, & Bell Rock.

 The best place to eat in Sedona, be it for breakfast or lunch, is Indian Gardens located on the scenic Oak Creek Canyon drive.
 They have a gorgeous shady patio with lots of leafy trees, plus delicious food and the best coffee in Arizona.
 The focus on using non-GMO local ingredients is also a plus.
 The breakfast burrito and Grains and Greens bowl are 2 excellent choices.
 I highly recommend picking up a loaf of their amazing homemade sourdough bread.
 They also offer lots of healthy salads and sandwiches to bring along for a picnic or hike.
 The drive over here is beautiful enough in and of itself to warrant a visit.